awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

   3. **Corrective feedback**: This is the best feedback, which is informative and usable by students who get it.
 On the other hand, it can be unreliable.
 The major benefit of specific feedback is that it is more falsifiable so if you get corrective feedback only evaluate whether it is true or not.
 Try not to let it hurt your ego.

-Although according to the author, the literature is unclear, he recommends faster feedback cycles.
+Although according to the author, the literature is unclear, but he recommends faster feedback cycles.
 This is because it allows faster recognition of mistakes.
 Using the pomodoro technique or some timer technique to struggle on problems before giving up is a solid solution.
 If you are stuck for too long you are wasting time, if you are struggling for too short a time you won't grow.

 Concrete tactics to focus on getting better Feedback

-  1. **Noise Cancellation**: For instance, he states "for blog writing, one way to do so would be to use tracking code to figure out what percentage of people read your articles all the way to the end."
+  1. **Noise Cancellation**: For instance, he states "for blog writing, one way to do so would be to use tracking codes to figure out what percentage of people read your articles all the way to the end."
   Instead of the one off comment on "your article is good" or "this article sucks."

   2. **Hitting the difficulty sweet spot**.
 Try to dance between failing and succeeding in a specific domain.
 This means an ultralearners learning environment would be right in-between these two.
 Balancing on the edge of a knife.

-  3. **Metafeedback**: one important type of this feedback is learning rate.
-Another way, is comparing two different study methods and seeing which one works better.
+  3. **Metafeedback**: One important type of feedback is learning rate.
+Another way, is comparing two different study methods and seeing which one works better-- AB testing.

-  4. **High-Intensity, Rapid Feedback**: the biggest advantage is emotional since fear of receiving feedback can hold you back more than anything else.
+  4. **High-Intensity, Rapid Feedback**: The biggest advantage is emotional since fear of receiving feedback can hold you back more than anything else.
 Knowing your work will be evaluated is a powerful incentive to try your best.
 Put another way, get in and get used to taking punches at the beginning so you're tougher when it matters.
 Boxing analogies are great.

 ## Retention

-An interesting study which I'll summarize: physicians who have been practicing medicine longer are actually worse than fresh ones.
-Now we could argue about methodology, but this illustrates something called The Forgetting Curve.
+Physicians who have been practicing medicine longer are actually worse than fresh ones.
+Why?
+Now we could argue about methodology, but this illustrates something called **The Forgetting Curve**.

 Theories of Forgetting

-  1. Decay, forgetting with time.
+  1. **Decay**, forgetting with time.

-  2. Interference, overwriting old memories with new ones causes more issues.
+  2. **Interference**, overwriting old memories with new ones causes more issues.
 Retrieval becomes harder.

-  3. Forgotten cues, the memories are inaccessible.
-This is the one I tend to believe in true after taking many neuroscience and psychology classes.
+  3. **Forgotten cues**, the memories are inaccessible.
+This is the one I tend to believe is true after taking many neuroscience and cognitive science classes.
 People who have "forgotten" something tend to be able to learn the skill much faster than those without prior memory.

-  4. Mnemonics: a picture is worth a thousand words.
+  4. **Mnemonics**: a picture is worth a thousand words.
   I am not particularly sold on this technique, but feel free to look more info it.
 It's very brittle.
   I only use it for remembering things I'd get in trouble if I forgot: peoples names, locations, etc. Things I know I don't really care to remember so I force myself to.

 Ways to reducing forgetting:

-  1. **Spaced repitition**: spaced-repition systems (SRS) like Anki mentioned above.
+  1. **Spaced repitition**: Spaced-repition systems (SRS) like Anki mentioned above.

   2. **Proceduralization**: Automatic will endure.
 Procedural skills like riding a bike and declarative skills like math formula's are stored in different ways.
-A strategy is start with declarative techniques then move onto procedural to have it be part of "muscle memory."
+A strategy is to start with declarative techniques then move into procedural to have it be part of "muscle memory."

   3. **Overlearning**: Practice Beyond Perfect.
 If you train yourself past the point of knowing something well you retain it much better.
   Potentially useful in a complementary way with 1 and 2.
   Overlearning can be applied in two ways: continually practices the core of the skill and the second being advanced practice by going above a certain level of skill so the core is learned plus the new set of skills.
 Two birds with one stone.
 I prefer the second method because it is more exciting and harder.

 To elaborate on overlearning, those that learned calculus didn't forget as much of algebra since they had to use it and the other skills.
-I call this the nautilus approach to learning, the insides of the skills are learned by focusing on the outside.
+I call this **the nautilus approach to learning**, the insides of the skills are learned by focusing on the outside.

 ## Intuition

     Do not ask whether a statement is true until you know what it means.
     ~ Errett Bishop, mathematician

-Scott Young goes over an important point about intuition in mathematician
+Scott Young goes over an important point about intuition in mathematics

     If the principles-first way of thinking of problems is so much more effective, why don’t students start there instead of attending to superficial characteristics?
 The simple answer may be that they can’t.
-Only by developing enough experience with problem solving can you build up a deep mental model of how other problems work.
+Only by developing enough experience with problem solving can you build up a deep mental model of how other problems work similar to it work.

 What is the difference between a grand master chess player and a novice?
 The grand masters have a huge library of ways to solve chess problems and an intuition built up from all that experience.
-Although, granted, certain strategies for becoming more effective exist.
 They have an elaborate network to pull from.
-This principle first approach is not only powerful, it can separate the wheat from the chaff.

 However, let's remember that intuition isn't useful for problems that go against it.
 Problems that are outside ones domain and completely novel.